iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.7/report.md

 <img src="4_star_reviews_wordcloud.png" alt="com.goodsam.responder 4 reviews"/>
 </p>

+> Since the update, this is a good app.
+I still haven't had a volunteering alert for the vaccination centres yet, here's hoping!<br> :date: __2021-02-27 17:01:46__

 > Seems to run well.
 Had no alerts yet since registering<br> :date: __2021-02-26 05:17:37__

 > I got my Hi Vis jackets but im still waiting for a shift as a Vaccine Steward through the app, im not sure if you need the Duty button on or off for it but im looking forward to it.<br> :date: __2021-02-12 16:45:42__